 Our surgery teams are working with physician offices to accommodate the scheduling of surgeries and procedures that were postponed due to COVID-19 or that may have recently become a health priority.
 If you are scheduled for a procedure, please confirm with your doctor that it remains on schedule.
 Please see the Visitation section below for information on visitors dropping off and picking up patients for outpatient surgery.

 Consistent with community efforts around social distancing to limit the exposure to individuals who may have contracted COVID-19 but are at that time asymptomatic, we have revised our Visitation Policies to help protect our patients and their loved ones.
 The following is in effect until further notice.

-- Outpatient Surgery: One screened negative visitor may accompany the patient.
+- Outpatient Surgery/Procedures: One screened negative visitor is permitted.

 The CDC recommends individuals and families follow everyday preventive measures.

 - Social distancing – avoiding crowds and crowded spaces, avoiding handshaking and hugging, deliberately staying at least six feet away from other people, and replacing in-person visits with remote check-ins using technology.

 - Cover coughs and sneezes with a tissue, then dispose of the tissue.